ssouris/petclinic-spring5-reactive/README.md

 ## TODO

- - Validation
+ - Validation on save/edit
- - Error handling (what happens when an entitiy is not present in the db)
+ - Error handling (what happens when an entity is not present in the db)
- - Search query in Owners page
- - More testing